adamfowleruk/mljs/README.md

 Targets for 1.0 (Aug 2013)
  - Support current functionality against MarkLogic V7
+ - New V7 functionality (as and when required)
+  - Dynamic search options
+  - Alerting

 Not applicable / dropped / postponed targets
  - N/A sensible to/from json settings (Default on &format=json on server)